cawilsonvitro/inst_code/readme.md

 main: test sql and run before moving over
 main: add operator id columns to database building

-all tools: change description window size all tools: get ready and test for deployment

-all things get env standarized all tools: slow main boot all tools: make sure we are not calling config and that we are using sysv args to pass args from launcher
+all tools add log cleaning system all tools: change description window size all tools: get ready and test for deployment add file size handler to all all things get env standarized all tools: slow main boot all tools: make sure we are not calling config and that we are using sysv args to pass args from launcher